 Clearing Existing Browsing History

-When you clear your browsing history on a device running iOS 11, the same logs are cleared on any other devices signed into your iCloud account.
+When you clear your browsing history on a device running iOS 11 or higher, the same logs are cleared on any other devices signed into your iCloud account.
 The following methods also clear all cookies and web data on the device you're currently using, although AutoFill information remains unchanged.

 The first method outlined below allows you to either limit the clearing of history, cookies and website data to a specific timeframe, or to delete your existing web history altogether.